canonical/rockcraft/docs/reference/extensions.rst

-Just as the snapcraft extensions are designed to simplify snap creation, Rockcraft extensions are crafted to expand and modify the user-provided rockcraft manifest file, aiming to minimize the boilerplate code when initiating a new rock.
+Just as the snapcraft extensions are designed to simplify snap creation, Rockcraft extensions are crafted to expand and modify the user-provided rockcraft manifest file, aiming to minimise the boilerplate code when initiating a new rock.

 The flask extension